 All seminars will be held in the Office of Career Services (Fowler House) unless otherwise noted.
 All times are p.m., unless otherwise indicated.
 Select the session you would like to attend, and stop by Career Services, call 375-2303 or e-mail (email@example.com) to reserve your space.
 Although prior registration is preferred, unless noted, walk-ins are always welcome.
 Students should always feel welcome to bring food if workshops are scheduled at meal times.
-Schedule for Spring 2015 follows.
+Schedule for Fall 2015 TBA.

 1 Bring your laptop to this interactive workshop.

 2 By appointment only.
 Contact Career Services as soon as possible.